Getting Started

 -

-What you'll need to sue the prescriber, facility, pharmacy, or drug company
+What you'll need to sue the prescriber, facility, pharmacy, or drug company,

 -

-How to prepare and inform your prescribers of the doctor approved 5% maximum slow taper method to reduce serious risks, harm, and life threatening injury
+How to prepare and inform your prescribers of the doctor approved 5% maximum slow taper

 -